OASIS Logo

 B.1 Special Thanks

-The contributions of the OASIS OData Technical Committee members, enumerated in OData-Protocol are gratefully acknowledged.
+The contributions of the OASIS OData Technical Committee members, enumerated in OData-Protocol, section C.2, are gratefully acknowledged.

 Special thanks to Andrew Eisenberg, whose contributions in the early stages of the OData TC were invaluable to getting this extension specification on track.